oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 And there is a `use strict` mode that makes the grammar saner by disallowing old JavaScript behaviors.

 **Script Code** is not strict, `use strict` need to be inserted at the top of the file to make script code strict.
-In html you write `<script src="javascript.js"></script>`.
+In html we write `<script src="javascript.js"></script>`.

 **Module Code** is automatically strict.
-In html you write `<script type="module" src="main.mjs"></script>`.
+In html we write `<script type="module" src="main.mjs"></script>`.

 ## Chapter 12 ECMAScript Language: Lexical Grammar

-For more in-depth explanation, you can read the V8 blog on [Understanding the ECMAScript spec](https://v8.dev/blog/understanding-ecmascript-part-3).
+For more in-depth explanation, read the V8 blog on [Understanding the ECMAScript spec](https://v8.dev/blog/understanding-ecmascript-part-3).

 ### [Chapter 12.9 Automatic Semicolon Insertion](https://tc39.es/ecma262/#sec-automatic-semicolon-insertion)

-This section describes all the rules that you need can omit a semicolon while writing JavaScript.
+This section describes all the rules where we can omit a semicolon while writing JavaScript.
 All the explanation boils down to

 ```rust